davidphys/vdw-example/README.md

 [This gravitational collision simulation](https://www.youtube.com/watch?v=P-oc1eYZO2Y) has long-distance attraction, short-range repulsion, and friction.
 [More sophisticated simulations to model galaxy formation](https://www.youtube.com/watch?v=h9za1CP9ImA) use techniques like smoothed particle hydrodynamics to model the interaction of gases.

+Making MPEG files
+===

+To make mpeg files on the imac, first run the following so that we can find the command "mpeg_encode" from the terminal.

+`export PATH="/software/physics/mpeg_encode:$PATH"`

+This will allow us to find "mpeg_encode" in our LOCAL terminal (so if you close terminal and open it up again, you will have to run "export" again.)

+Next, call `mpeg_encode mpgparams`.
+This creates an mpeg file using the parameters in the text file mpgparams.
+A description of mpgparams can be found at [http://linuxreviews.org/man/mpeg_encode/index.html.en](http://linuxreviews.org/man/mpeg_encode/index.html.en).
+Note that you have to have .jpg files!
+Additional (possibly outdated) informations is at [https://courses.physics.ucsd.edu/2016/Winter/physics141/Labs/Lab3/Lab3.html](https://courses.physics.ucsd.edu/2016/Winter/physics141/Labs/Lab3/Lab3.html).